abdullahi0520/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+- A functional component is just a plain JavaScript function that accepts props as an argument and returns a React element.
+However, A class component requires you to extend from React.
 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+-componentWillMount is called before the render method is executed.
+The componentDidUpdate method is called after the render method of the component is finished executing.
+That indicates that it will be called after all children's render methods have been done.
 3. Define stateful logic.
+- Stateful logic is any code that uses state, but in the case of hooks I would define it as a behaviour created with the use of one or more hooks.
+It's like a perk that you're adding to a component.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+- Arrange, Act, Assert.
+Arrange usually renders, Act finds the item being tested and creates a user action, and assert verifies the desired reaction afterwards.